-We have renovation projects in various phases of design for projects located in Harlem, Queens, Manhattan, and Brooklyn.
-One apartment is in a landmarked district and we have worked on over 10 landmarked projects.
+We have renovation projects in various phases of design for projects located in Bronx, Harlem, Queens, Manhattan, and Brooklyn.
+We work on landmarked distric projects in addition to new construction and retrofits.

 FNA has two Build It Back projects underway through the city of NY and Department of Design and Construction (DDC) for this federal program.
-One home is currently being elevated and the other is under review and will be a new construction single-family home in Canarsie, Brooklyn.
+One home is currently being elevated with a new addition and the other is a new construction single-family home in Canarsie, Brooklyn.
 FNA is part of a team with WXY Studio to work on NYC Build It Back for Hurricane Sandy damaged homes.

 We are excited to be collaborating on a project with the Street Vendor Project for the Urban Justice Center in NYC!
 We are working with them to look at a cooperatively run Commissary with shared kitchens and training facilities for street vendor members.
 See our website project description and renderings.

 We have worked on 5 office renovation projects in the last several years through-out Manhattan including a recent project featuring a "living wall" that features local plant species and brings a quality of life work environment for the staff.